grupoboticario/nestjs-sap-rfc/SECURITY.md

 * Evidences (only .jpg and .png will be accepted);
 * (Optional) Any possible solution to the issue identified.

-We apreciate your your help on conrtributing to our Security and we expect you to comply with all applicable laws.
+We apreciate your help on contributing to our Security and we expect you to comply with all applicable laws.